Honda Group, Colombia: Fossil content

 The Honda Group is the richest fossiliferous stratigraphic unit of Colombia, and one of the most important for the Miocene worldwide.
 At the La Venta site, numerous fossils of various orders have been recovered and are found still.
 The site marks a unique ecosystem showing a broad range of biodiversity.
 La Venta is also an important site as it represents the youngest uniquely South American faunal assemblage before the Great American Biotic Interchange; the result of the uplift of the Isthmus of Panama, of which the initial phase has been dated at around 12 Ma.
 This led to a drastic alteration of the South American former island continental fauna.
 The Sparassodonta formed the dominant carnivorous mammal group in South America during most of the Cenozoic.

-In South America, the carnivorous adaptive zone in terrestrial ecosystems was shared with other mammals; terror birds (Phorusrhacoidea), large crocodiles (Sebecidae), large snakes (Madsoiidae and Boidae), and even occasionally frogs.
+In South America, the carnivorous adaptive zone in terrestrial ecosystems was shared with other mammals; terror birds (Phorusrhacoidea), large crocodiles (Sebecidae), large snakes (Madtsoiidae and Boidae), and even occasionally frogs.
 The diversity of fossil freshwater fishes and crocodilians at La Venta is the richest assemblage of South America.
 Fossilised trunks of Goupioxylon sp. have been identified in the Honda Group.

 The genus names Hondadelphys and Hondathentes, and the species epithets of Anadasypus hondanus and Scirrotherium hondaensis refer to the Honda Group.
 The giant sloth Brievabradys laventensis, the primate Stirtonia tatacoensis (originally described as Kondous laventicus), and the marsupial Micoureus laventicus were named after La Venta, while the primates Miocallicebus villaviejai and Stirtonia victoriae received their species epithets from the formations comprising the Honda Group.